Reselling Information

-Here, we construct an equilibrium where on the equilibrium path, only one specific buyer can have the opportunity to be the second purchaser of information.
+The issue above is that all parties expect every trading opportunity to end with information being traded.
+We now show how the seller can credibly use delay and disagreement to obtain $1/2$ from the first buyer.
+In this equilibrium, only one specific buyer anticipates having the opportunity to be the second purchaser of information.
 Suppose that the seller never trades information with buyer $B_2$ \emph{until} she has sold information to buyer $B_1$; after she sells information to $B_1$, then she and $B_1$ shall compete to sell information to $B_2$ at the price $p(2)$ characterized above.
 Thus, buyer $B_1$ never anticipates being able to be the second purchaser of information.
 The price that the seller and $B_1$ agree to solves

 The LHS reflects the seller's gain from trading today versus waiting for tomorrow: she obtains price $p^*$ today and after selling information, she can potentially be the first to sell information to the other buyer (which is thus discounted by $\gamma$).
 The RHS is buyer $B_1$'s gain from trading today versus waiting.
 If he agrees, then he obtains a payoff of $1-p^*$ today and potentially resells information successfully at $p(2)$ (discounted by $\gamma$).
 If he rejects, he anticipates that the next trading opportunity where there may be trade is where once again, he faces the prospect of being the first to buy information from the seller.
 Solving \cref{Equation-EndogenousBottleNeckExample} yields that $p^*= \frac{1}{2}$.